Meeting and surpassing all audience expectations every day.

 AP just posted a breaking news story.

-We identified an additional 1,700 veterans who were waiting for a primary care appointment, but they were not on the electronic wait list.
+From the article, we identified an additional 1,700 veterans who were waiting for a primary care appointment, but they were not on the electronic wait list.

-Most importantly, these veterans were and continue to be at risk of being forgotten or lost in Phoenix.
+The report from the VA Inspector General said, most importantly, these veterans were and continue to be at risk of being forgotten or lost in Phoenix and the convoluted scheduling process.

 As a result, these veterans may never obtain a requested or required clinical appointment.

-Now, I need to stress none of this, none of these horror stories is due to any lack of funding.
+Now, I need to stress, none of this, none of these horror stories is due to any lack of funding.

 The amount of money that has been allocated for the VA has skyrocketed in the last few years.

-For example, the budget is more than double what it was in 2005.
+The budget is more than double what it was in 2005.

-It's 152.7 billion today compared to uh 70.9 billion back in 2005.
+It's $152.7 billion today compared to $70.9 billion back in 2005.

 Now, how does the left deal with this?